samueleiche/om.samueleiche.com/README.md

 ## Features

-- A progressive web app (PWA)
--   - Cross-platform compatibility: web apps run in web browsers, making them accessible on various platforms and devices regardless of their operating system
--   - Installable like an app
--   - Works offline
-- Select a predefined time interval option (1, 2, 5, 10, 20, 30, or 60 minutes)
-- Indefinite looping of selected time interval
-- A few settings for user preferences
+The app is built as a Progressive Web App (PWA):

+- **Cross-Platform**: Runs in any widely-used browser on mobile or desktop.
+- **Installable**: Behaves like a native app once added to your home screen or desktop.
+- **Offline Access**: Works without an internet connection after the first use.
-- Simple, minimal and meaningful design
+- **Minimalist Design**: Simple, focused, and meaningful by design.

-#### Limitations

-Modern browsers optimize memory and performance by suspending inactive tabs, which stops the timer and sound playback.
-To avoid this you can follow the next steps:

-1. **Desktop browsers:** browsers like Google Chrome offer a Memory Saver feature.
-To ensure continuous functionality, add the site to the ignore list or install the app (recommended) to keep it active.
-You can install it either from the "Install" option in the menu footer, the button next to the browser's search bar, or from the browser's three-dot menu.
+**Notes on usage:**<br>Modern browsers often optimize memory by suspending inactive tabs.
+Installing the app directly to your device or adding it to your browser's "Memory Saver" ignore list ensures the timer isn't silenced.

-2. **Mobile browsers:** the app may stop (or go idle) when it is running in the background or when the screen is off.
-This behavior is due to how the device handles background processes and [a technical limitation of PWA's](https://bugs.chromium.org/p/chromium/issues/detail?id=889077).
-The [Screen Wake Lock API](https://developer.mozilla.org/en-US/docs/Web/API/Screen_Wake_Lock_API) is used to alleviate this issue by preventing the screen from turning off when the timer is running.
-Be mindful that having the screen on for long periods can lead to increased battery consumption.
+On mobile devices, the app may go idle when running in the background or when the screen is off due to system optimizations and [PWA constraints](https://bugs.chromium.org/p/chromium/issues/detail?id=889077).
+To help with this, the [Screen Wake Lock](https://developer.mozilla.org/en-US/docs/Web/API/Screen_Wake_Lock_API) is used to prevent the screen from turning off while the timer is running.
+Please note that keeping the screen active may increase battery usage.

 #### Screenshots